shu-han-yang/SunnyAnimate/README.md

-# this is the repo for my blog for animation!🙂
+# this is the repo for my blog of animation!🙂